Constructive nonlocal games with very small classical values: Connection to the labeled graph framework

 It is easy to see that contradictions within a labeled graph arise from cycles.
 Furthermore, it is shown in \cite{RS} and \cite{RRGHS} that a graph labeled with $L_d'$ has a contradiction if and only if it contains a bad cycle, i.e., a cycle with a contradiction.
 Every cycle in the labeled graph $(G,K)$ corresponds to a cycle in the matrix $M$.
 Cycles which do not give rise to contradictions are called good cycles and correspond directly to good cycles in a matrix, i.e., those satisfying Eq. \eqref{eq:good-cycles-matrix}.
 More precisely, a good cycle in $(G,K)$ corresponds to a cycle in the corresponding graph $H_{opt}$ and, as such, can be defined by a set of matrix elements satisfying the four conditions in Section \ref{sub:max}.
 A cycle containing a contradiction corresponds to a set satisfying conditions 1-3, but not 4.
 Accordingly, in what follows we will consider cycles within the labeled graph.

 However, we do not need to consider all cycles in $(G,K)$.
 It follows from the results of \cite{RS} that a complete bipartite graph in which no cycle of length $4$ contains a contradiction, cannot in fact contain any contradiction.
-Thus we only need to consider cycles of length $4$, which correspond to minors of size 2 in a matrix.
+Thus we only need to consider cycles of length $4$, which correspond to $2 \times 2$ submatrices of a matrix.